Closed cinemas in Kingston upon Hull: Anlaby Road

-On Anlaby Road were the Cecil (by Ferensway), the Tower (built 1914), and the Regent (built 1910 as Kinemacolour Palace; renamed 1919), all within the city centre.
+On Anlaby Road were the Cecil (by Ferensway), the Tower (built 1914), and the Regent (built 1910 as Kinemacolor Palace; renamed 1919), all within the city centre.

 The original Cecil was called the Theatre De Luxe and opened in 1911.
 In 1925 it was demolished and rebuilt to a radically changed ground plan.
 The auditorium had been along Ferensway, now it was perpendicular to that road.
 It re-opened as the Cecil on Monday 28 September 1925.
 That theatre was destroyed during a night of air raids on 8 May 1941 but the remains were not cleared until 1953.
 Work on the new Cecil was begun in April 1955, on the site of the former Mariners' Hospital diametrically across the junction from the 1925 Cecil.
 It opened on 28 November 1955 with 1,374 seats in the stalls and 678 in the balcony.
 The cinema operation was closed on 26 March 1992.
-As of 2012 the building is operated by the Mecca Leisure Group as a bingo hall.
+The building continued to be maintained by Mecca Leisure Group as a bingo hall following the closure of the cinema, however the bingo hall was closed in February 2023, leaving the building currently unoccupied.

 Anlaby Road was also home to a short lived open air cinema.
 The Garden Cinema lasted just four months, between July and October 1912.
 Managed by Arthur Graham, it was situated on open land to the west of the Emigrants Station.
 The Pavilion Picture Palace opened on the same site in the summer of 1915.
 It closed in 1917.

 The West Park Palace at 419–421 Anlaby Road, was opened in 1914 and later known as the West Park Picture Theatre.
 By 1935 it was licensed as the West Park Theatre and in 1950 was referred to as the West Park Cinema.

 Further west at 474 Anlaby Road was the Carlton Picture Theatre, opened on 9 September 1928, designed by Blackmore & Sykes and built by Greenwood & Sons.
 It was run by Hull Picture Playhouse Ltd. It continued unaltered (save for minor war damage) until April 1967, after which it became a Mecca Bingo Club until 2008.